 Ford built a new factory in 1941 on the site of the 1833 Soule sawmill and Premium gristmill.
 Ammeters, Dashboard gauges, and interments were manufactured at this Henry Ford Village Industry site.
 Soybean-based plastics were used to make parts of the gauges.
 Operations were transferred to Ypsilanti in 1957.
 By 1961, Thornton Tandem Four-Wheel Drive owned the building.
 Today the Village of Manchester owns the building which is located on the Raisin River in Washtenaw County

 Ford constructed a new building in 1935 at the site of the old Newberg cider and gristmill which he purchased in 1933.
 The workers who built the plant included employees of the Rouge plant and local farmers.
-They were hired as the first employees of this new Village Industry, specializing in the production of twist drills and drill bits.
+They were hired as the first employees of this new Henry Ford’s Village Industries, specializing in the production of twist drills and drill bits.
 Clara Ford sold this building to the Wayne County Road Commission for $1.00 in 1948, and their Forest Division used the building until the 1970s.
 It now houses the Wayne County Sheriff’s mounted division.

 Purchasing this site in1937, Henry Ford disassembled and rebuilt the original 1845 Schuyler gristmill, board by board in 1938.
 He also constructed a new building, which resembled the original on the site.
 Ford used the site for soybean processing until 1946.
 He purchased soybeans from over 700 local farmers and produced oil for paint and plastics to be used for his automobiles.
 Valley Chemical Company purchased the building in 1947 and continued to process soybeans.
 The site is on the Saline River in Washtenaw County.